Blog / Fraud trends , Promo abuse

-Merchants often underestimate the threat of promotion abuse, but it can become an expensive issue and could damage your brand reputation.
+Merchants often underestimate the threat of promotion abuse.
+In reality, it can become an expensive issue and could damage your brand reputation.
 Here are our insights into how promotion abuse works and what you can do to stop it.

-Promotion abuse (promo abuse for short) is a type of online fraud that involves customers taking advantage of a business’s offers.
-Whilst a few customers getting better discounts than they should doesn’t sound too bad, the long-term effects can leave businesses with eye-watering hidden costs.
+Call it promo abuse, promotion abuse, voucher abuse or any other variation, this is a type of policy fraud that involves customers taking advantage of a merchant's promotional offers.
+While a few customers getting better discounts than they should doesn’t sound too bad, the long-term and cumulative effects can leave businesses with eye-watering hidden costs.

 Here are three common promotions that are vulnerable to abuse: